top of page

-Dunstan is a bold, vibrant, and deeply human musical that brings to life the extraordinary journey of Don Dunstan, the flamboyant and reformist Premier of South Australia.
-Set against the sweeping social changes of the 1960s and '70s, the show charts Dunstan’s rise from idealistic law student to political icon—a man who challenged the conservative status quo and reshaped Australian society with progressive reforms in race relations, the arts, LGBTQ+ rights, and civil liberties.The story begins in Adelaide, where a young Don dreams of a fairer, more vibrant Australia.
+Dunstan is a deeply resonant musical that takes you on the remarkable journey of Don Dunstan, the flamboyant and visionary Premier of South Australia.
+Set against the vibrant tapestry of social upheaval in the 1960s and '70s, this production captures Dunstan’s evolution from an ambitious law student to a bold political figure who dared to challenge the status quo and redefine Australian society.

 THE BOOK